Big-Fig/Fediverse.app/README.md

 So, If you want to change app id from `com.fediverse.app` for `prod` and from `com.fediverse.app2` for `dev` you should manual changes (in additional to changes id in `.env` files)

-Actually you should run Find and Replace `com.fediverse.app` with your package name on `ios` and `android` folders.
+Actually, you should run Find and Replace `com.fediverse.app` with your package name on `ios` and `android` folders.
 And rename folders at `android/app/src/main/kotlin`

 However, it may cause strange build errors.
 So you may need full clean